Developer Guide

 Enter

-in the command box.Expected: a file chooser will show up for you to select your profile picture.
+picture 1in the command box.Expected: a file chooser will show up for you to select your profile picture.

 -